Franklin County High School (Rocky Mount, Virginia): Today

 The school covers twenty five acres and participates in 21 Varsity level sports.
 The principal of FCHS is Jon Crutchfield.

 The campus of Franklin County High School contains eight classroom buildings, three gymnasiums, two cafeterias and an alternative education building.
 It also includes a 400 m track, and a 6,000-seat football stadium.
 The swim team practices at the local YMCA.

 Franklin County High School hosts foreign exchange students (in 2007 this included students from France, Norway and Germany).

-Some students and teachers use EF Tours to travel abroad on vacation.

 The senior class of 2013 received $3.9 million in scholarships, including a Naval Academy appointment worth $450,000 and scholarships from "Ferrum College (over $1 million), Emory and Henry ($350,000) and Roanoke College ($300,000)" among other colleges.

 Special Opportunities/Programs/Offers

 Roanoke Valley Governor's School

 Roanoke Valley Governor's School(RVGS) A magnet school for a select number of students who applied and have exemplary academic records.
 Franklin County High School(FCHS) is part of the Roanoke Valley district which RVGS pulls students from.